numbat70/lochsup/_docs/Content/05-SUP_SOP_Overview.md

 ---
 Date: 30th Sept 2020

-These procedures cover the delivery of Stand Up Paddle-board training and related activities by Clyde Windsurfing BSUPA School.
+These procedures cover the delivery of Stand Up Paddle-board training and related activities by Loch SUP: BSUPA School.

 ## The School